High-dimensional Bayesian filtering through deep density approximation: Experiments

 \subsection{Computational efficiency}

-Finally, we focus more closely on the inference time of the methods and how it scales with the state dimension.
-More specifically, we display the time required to i) estimate one whole state trajectory by the first moment for each observation time and ii) evaluate each filtering density in 1000 points.
+Finally, we study the inference time of the methods and how it scales with the state dimension.
+We display the time required to i) estimate one whole state trajectory by the first moment for each observation time and ii) evaluate each filtering density in 1000 points.
 The deep learning-based filters were tested using a single NVIDIA A40 GPU with 48 GB of VRAM.
 The PF and EnKF were run using an Intel(R) Xeon(R) Platinum 8358 CPU with 32 cores.

-We remark that the runtime for DSF and BSDEF primarily depends on the dimension of the problem (which more or less determines the size of the neural network) as well as the sampling method and the number of samples used to compute the first moment or normalizing constant.
+We remark that the runtime for all the deep density methods primarily depends on the dimension of the problem (which more or less determines the size of the neural network) as well as the sampling method and the number of samples used to compute the first moment or normalizing constant.
 Hence, we show the runtime when fixing $T = 1$, $K=10$ and $d=d'$ for the Ornstein--Uhlenbeck case, and argue that the other problems have more or less the same computational cost.
 In this setting we show the inference times in Figure \ref{fig: runtime}.
-As can be seen, BSDEF (whose runtime is equal to that of DSF) scales well with the state dimension, with runtimes remaining rather constant regardless of the sampling method (abbreviated by I-EKF for the EKF importance distribution and I-G for the observation independent importance distribution, see Appendix~\ref{appendix: Normalization} for details).
-In comparison, the benchmark filters explode in estimation time with higher $d$ and their density calculation time is consistently many magnitudes higher due to the expensive kernel density estimate that we utilize to obtain densities (see Appendix \ref{appendix: Evaluation} for details).
+As can be seen, BSDEF (whose runtime is equal to that of DSF, LogBSDEF, and LogDSF) scales well with the state dimension, with runtimes remaining rather constant regardless of the sampling method (abbreviated by I-EKF for the EKF importance distribution and I-G for the observation independent Gaussian importance distribution, see Supplementary~Materials~\ref{SM: Normalization} for details).
+In comparison, the benchmark filters explode in estimation time with higher $d$ and their density calculation time is consistently many magnitudes higher due to the expensive kernel density estimate that we utilize to obtain densities (see Supplementary~Materials \ref{SM: Evaluation} for details).

 In Figure~\ref{fig: training_time} we report the total time to perform training, state estimation, and density evaluation (with $1000$ points per observation time) on two examples, as a function of the number of observation sequences.
 We include the best-performing deep density based methods alongside a particle filter and an ensemble Kalman filter.
 For the $100$-dimensional Lorenz-96 case, the classical methods do not yield accurate estimates.
 Their curves are shown only to illustrate computational cost.
 The trade-off is clear: deep density based methods incur a one time training cost but offer low per-sample inference time, whereas particle-based methods avoid training but have higher per-sample cost.
 In terms of computation time, the deep density based methods become advantageous once more than about $1300$ (bistable) or $430$ (Lorenz-96) sequences are processed.